 As much as I love chocolate -- and I do love chocolate -- I seldom bake or eat chocolate cake.
 Truth be told, I'm more of a cookie gal.
 However, when the pantry presented me with all of the ingredients for this double chocolate pumpkin pecan loaf cake, including some canned pumpkin left from baking these pumpkin chocolate chip biscotti, I couldn't resist.
 Despite the presence of chocolate chips, this cake is not overly sweet, yet it's melt-in-your-mouth moist.
 Kathy and I thought a scoop of vanilla ice cream or frozen yogurt would make a perfect topping, but we didn't have any on hand when we took the photographs.
 (Good thing, too, or you'd be seeing even less of the cake than you are now.)
 Make your cake ahead, let it cool completely, cut it in half cross-wise and freeze it.
 That way you'll have some on hand for the holidays, and some for a lucky friend or two who might stop in for afternoon tea.

-Continue reading "Recipe for mixed berry clafoutis" »
+Continue reading "Recipe for double chocolate pumpkin pecan loaf cake" »

-Continue reading "Recipe for easy cinnamon-apple coffee cake with streusel topping" »
+Continue reading "Recipe for easy fruit and Nutella® puff pastry tartlets" »